CornerShot: South Korea

+Korea Special-Purpose Weapon

 South Korea had publicly unveiled their own version of the CornerShot on March 23, 2010, created and developed by the Agency for Defense Development.
 The ADD had ₩350 million invested for research and development of their own CornerShot in September 2008 to 2015 Its functions are similar to the original version, with the exception of a laser target designator and a pixel sensor included to assist in locating hostile targets.

 The CornerShot made in South Korea was developed by S&T Daewoo.
-It's unveiled in 2016 as the Korean Special-Purpose Weapon and mounts a S&T K5 pistol, although it can be used with other pistols.
+It's unveiled in 2016 as the Korea Special-Purpose Weapon and mounts a S&T Daewoo K5 pistol, although it can be used with other sidearms.
 The K1A can be attached to the KSPW if necessary for additional firepower.

 The KPSW has MIL-STD-1913 rails to allow attachment of optics and other tactical accessories.